iKelvvv/MS5/README.md

 # 7. Marketing
 [Go to the top](#table-of-contents)

-For my marketing strategies I decided to go with the Content marketing, Social media and email marketing root.
+For my marketing strategies, I decided to go with content marketing, Social media and email marketing root.
 As these are free options and very effective for an E-commerce store.

-- Content marketing - Posting content that contain blog posts and video tutorials will be my primary source to display content.
+- Content marketing - Posting content that contains blog posts and video tutorials will be my primary source to display content.

-- Social media - Using these platforms will help build and interact with customers to build relationships and loyaly.
-This is also help build the brand.
-Followers will help share the business posts and in results gaining more traction to other people.
+- Social media - Using these platforms will help build and interact with customers to build relationships and loyalty.
+This also helps build the brand.
+Followers will help share the business posts and in result gain more traction with other people.
 The same content can be across all social media platforms.

 - Email marketing - Using email marking via a newsletter will be beneficial as it is a free source of marketing.
 Those who are subscribed are more likely to convert into paying customers.
-This will incerease sales and returning customers as I can provide discount codes and other special offers.
+This will increase sales and returning customers as I can provide discount codes and other special offers.
 A good pro is that the business has total control over the design of the emails.

 <a name="social-media"></a>